 Our hope is to see recidivism cut in half over ten years, saving nearly $25 million dollars a year.
 Expanding re-entry court is one way to accomplish this extraordinary goal.
 Programs like reentry court promote life skills, judicial oversight, and moderate sentencing resulting in effective reintegration upon release.
 Essential tools which change lives require a healthy balance between educational, vocational, and moral rehabilitation and life and social skills development.
 We’ve seen the results at work at Angola.
 They work well, as you can see in this video.

-If we cut recidivism by half, Louisiana can save $25 million dollars a year.
-Moreover, we change the trajectory of families on both sides of the crime equation.
+The success re-entry court programs bring to the criminal justice system is exemplified in Louisiana’s own Jefferson Parish!
+We have a chance to change the trajectory of families on both sides of the crime equation.
 Instead of re-offenders, we could prepare skillful fathers, mothers, and families which thrive in society.
-Over a 10-year period, we could reduce the prison population substantially!
+Restored families!

 LFF has stood firm that the proposed changes should focus on nonviolent crimes and offenders.
 The principle is not about getting soft on crime but smart on rehabilitation.
 Here is a summary of the justice reinvestment bills that passed in the 2017 session.
 LFF worked diligently with the District Attorney Association, the Department of Corrections, and numerous stakeholders to get these measures passed.
 A dramatic overhaul of Louisiana’s criminal justice system is evidenced in these 10 Acts signed by Gov. Edwards.